 Deputy Dean's Verger Malwina Sołtys

-After tomorrow morning's service, the Chapel will be closed to visitors until Tuesday 2nd January 2018.
-Choral services will resume on Tuesday 16th January 2018.
-The first Sunday service of next term will be Matins at 10.30 am on January 21st.
+After tomorrow morning's service, the Chapel will be closed to visitors until Wednesday 2nd January 2019, apart from special tours which may be booked through the College website.
+Choral services will resume on Wednesday 16th January 2019.